aardappel/treesheets/README.md

 - Using the version of  wxWidgets from https://github.com/wxWidgets/wxWidgets.git
   - Follow the instructions to build there, but add `--enable-unicode` and `--disable-shared` to the `configure` step.
-  - You can also build wxWidgets as a subproject in the case that TreeSheets should be build and link statically against wxWidgets.
+  - You can also build wxWidgets as a subproject in the case that TreeSheets should be built and linked statically against wxWidgets.
 In this case, the TreeSheets CMake project must be configured with the option `TREESHEETS_WITH_STATIC_WXWIDGETS` set and with the source code of wxWidgets (including its submodules) being located at `lib/wxWidgets` relative to the root of the TreeSheets source code.